Newsman/OpenCart-Newsman/README.md

 # Description

-With the NewsMAN Plugin, you have the power to streamline your email and SMS marketing efforts.
+With the NewsMAN Plugin for Opencart 1.x, you have the power to streamline your email and SMS marketing efforts.
 This tool enables you to manage subscription forms, contact lists, newsletters, email campaigns, SMS functionalities, smart automations, detailed analytics, and ensure reliable transactional emails - all accessed through the NewsMAN platform, providing you with enhanced marketing capabilities.

 # Subscription Forms & Pop-ups: